 Cape Range National Park

-On the west side are more canyons – some yet unexplored.
-One of the main ones is the Mandu-Mandu Gorge where a well marked walk trail takes visitors up to spectacular heights and and around the entire gorge in about three and a half hours.
+On the west side of the Cape Range National Park are more canyons – some as yet unexplored.
+One of the main ones is Mandu-Mandu Gorge where a well marked walking trail takes visitors up to spectacular heights and and around the entire gorge in about one and a half hours.

 At the southern end of the Cape Range National Park is Yardie Creek – another spectacular gorge with a deep creek running up it for about 2km.
 Sightseers can take a boat tour up the length of Yardie Creek for a unique perspective of its ochre coloured, sheer cliffs.
 Yardie Creek is a magnet for wildlife, in particular kangaroos and rock wallabies which can be seen hopping around on the cliffs and creek edges.

 Please be advised that per vehicle fee applies for entry into the western side of the Cape Range National Park.